karenmxm/Credit_Risk_Analysis_Machine_Learning/README.md

 We compared two oversampling algorithms to determine which algorithm results in the best performance.
 We oversample the data using the naive random oversampling algorithm and the SMOTE algorithm.
 For each algorithm, be sure to complete the folliowing steps:

 1. View the count of the target classes using `Counter` from the collections library.
-3. Use the resampled data to train a logistic regression model.
+3. Use `imblearn.over_sampling` `RandomOverSampler` to resample data to train a logistic regression model.
 3. Calculate the balanced accuracy score from sklearn.metrics.
-4. Print the confusion matrix from sklearn.metrics.
+4. Print the confusion matrix from `sklearn.metrics`.
-5. Generate a classication report using the `imbalanced_classification_report` from imbalanced-learn.
+5. Generate a classication report using the `imbalanced_classification_report` from `imbalanced-learn`.